 - Create a template task to duplicate to make sure you’re capturing all the necessary information from the person placing the request.
 Keep it at the top of the project list for easy access and make sure it’s clear that requestors should duplicate the template task for each new request.

 - Add custom fields to the project so you can track even more information, and have teammates fill them out before submitting the request.
 You could have fields for the estimated hours, or categorize the task by type.
 For example, a design team could categorize tasks by type of asset (illustration, photo, GIF, video).
+Add custom fields by clicking the blue Add Custom Fields link at the top of your project.

 - The Project Owner should add start and due dates to requests and then go to Calendar View at the top of the project to see the tasks on a calendar to make sure things are getting done on schedule.